Authoritarian conservatism: Portugal

 António de Oliveira Salazar and his Estado Novo have been described as authoritarian conservative.
 In 1933, Salazar denounced fascism as "pagan caesarism" which advocates a "new state which knows no juridical or moral limits".
-On 29 July 1934, Salazar dissolved the Portuguese fascist National Syndicalists movement and the government's note rejected its "exaltation of youth, the cult of force through so-called direct action, the principle of the superiority of state political power in social life, the propensity for organizing masses behind a single leader".
+On 29 July 1934, Salazar dissolved the Portuguese fascist National Syndicalist movement and the government's note rejected its "exaltation of youth, the cult of force through so-called direct action, the principle of the superiority of state political power in social life, the propensity for organizing masses behind a single leader".
 Although the Spanish Civil War radicalized the political situation in the Iberian peninsular and led Salazar to create a youth movement and a paramilitary force which used the Fascist salute, its regime never adopted fascism and instead remained authoritarian Catholic corporatist similarly to the Austria of Engelbert Dollfuss.

 Romania

 The National Renaissance Front was a Romanian political party created by King Carol II in 1938 as the single monopoly party of government following his decision to ban all other political parties and suspend the 1923 Constitution, and the passing of the 1938 Constitution of Romania.
 Largely reflecting Carol's own political choices, the FRN was the last of several attempts to counter the popularity of the fascist and antisemitic Iron Guard.
-As Carol witnessed the failure of European countries to defend themselves from Nazi German advances, consecrated by the Anschluss and the Munich Agreement, he ordered the Iron Guard, whom he perceived as a fifth column for Nazi Germany, to be decapitated: during the following days, Corneliu Zelea Codreanu and the majority of top-ranking Guardists were assassinated.
+As Carol witnessed the failure of European countries to defend themselves from Nazi German advances, consecrated by the Anschluss and the Munich Agreement, he ordered the decapitation of the Iron Guard, whom he perceived as a fifth column for Nazi Germany: during the following days, Corneliu Zelea Codreanu and the majority of top-ranking fascists were assassinated.